Using complex gestures in a SwiftUI ScrollView

 }

-In the code above, we subscribe to the pressed state and trigger a function every time the state changes.
+Here, we subscribe to the pressed state and trigger a function every time it changes.
 We then trigger the pressAction if the configuration is pressed and the endAction if it’s not.

 How to handle double taps